SimonThel/fastNLfea/README.md

 Fast and efficient Matlab code for geometric nonlinear Finite Element Analysis tailored for Topology Optimization.

-## Requierments
+## Requirements

 * Matlab 2020b or newer
 * `fsparse` from Stefan Engblom's Matlab libraries [stenglib](https://github.com/stefanengblom/stenglib)

 If you have Matlab 2020a or earlier, please use the code in the branch `mex-development`.
 This version does not use the newly introduces `pagemtimes` function.
 However, this implementation relies on `for`-loops for the matrix multiplication and, thus, is much slower (around 4 to 5 times).
 From this code, you can derive C/C++ code to run on other machines.

 Please note the different license type of the C files.
-These files are only for academic application, because an academic license of Matlab was used to generate them.
+These files are only for an academic application because an academic license of Matlab was used to generate them.

 ## Current Capabilities